An Act to control and regulate the sale of feeds

 - 2002, c.
 28, s.
 83.

 Marginal note:Designation of inspectors and analysts

 6 (1) The President of the Canadian Food Inspection Agency may designate under section 13 of the Canadian Food Inspection Agency Act the inspectors and analysts necessary for the administration and enforcement of this Act.

 Marginal note:Certificate to be produced

-(2) Inspectors shall be given certificates in a form established by the President of that Agency attesting to their designation and, on entering any place under subsection 7(1), an inspector shall, if so required, produce the certificate to the person in charge of that place.
+(2) Inspectors shall be given certificates in a form established by the President of the Canadian Food Inspection Agency or the President of the Canada Border Services Agency, as the case may be, attesting to their designation and, on entering any place under subsection 7(1), an inspector shall, if so required, produce the certificate to the person in charge of that place.